robinhickmann/uniclip/README.md

 ```sh
 pkg install termux-api
 ```

-### Windows
+### iOS

-Just grab a precompiled binary from [releases](https://github.com/quackduck/uniclip/releases)
+I cannot afford to make an iOS app for this silly little utility.
+Feel free to do so yourself.
+If you do, please let me know!

 ## Uninstalling
 Uninstalling Uniclip is very easy.
-If you used a package manager, use its uninstall feature.
+If you used a package manager, use it's uninstall feature.
 If not, just delete the Uniclip binary:

-On macOS or GNU/Linux, delete `/usr/local/bin/uniclip`
+On Linux or macOS, delete `/usr/local/bin/uniclip`
 On Windows, delete it from where you installed it
-On Termux, delete it from `$PREFIX/usr/bin/uniclip`
+On Android, delete it from `$PREFIX/usr/bin/uniclip`

 ## Any other business
-Have a question, idea or just want to share something?
-Head over to [Discussions](https://github.com/quackduck/uniclip/discussions)
+Have a question, idea, suggestion or bug report?
+Head over to [Issues](https://github.com/robinhickmann/uniclip/issues) and create one.
+Use appropriate tags if you can.

-Thanks to [@aaryanporwal](https://github.com/aaryanporwal) for the idea!
+Contributions are happily welcomed, all I ask is for you to use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+## Security
+If you believe you've found a security vulnerability that affects uniclip.

+Please do not post it publicly and instead, open the github [Security](https://github.com/robinhickmann/uniclip/security) tab.
+Then click the "Report a vulnerability" button.